MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-vscode-serverless-node-05.md

 ---
-title: Clean up resource after deploying the Azure Functions application to azure
+title: Clean up resource after deploying the Azure Functions application
 description: "To clean up the resources, right-click the Function App in the Azure: Functions explorer and select Delete Function App." ms.topic: conceptual ms.date: 08/31/2020